-Cocaine is one of the most commonly used and well-known illegal drugs in the United States of America.
-Tens of thousands of people use cocaine each year and tens of thousands of people suffer from addictions as a result of cocaine usage.
+Cocaine is one of the most commonly used illegal drugs in the United States of America.
+Millions of people use cocaine each year, and over a million people suffer from addictions due to cocaine usage in the U.S. in 2020.
 It is one of the most highly addictive drugs available and can have serious long-term side effects even after a person has quit using the drug.

-Because of its addictive qualities, quitting cocaine can be an extremely difficult process.
+Because of its addictive qualities, quitting cocaine can be extremely difficult.
 When a person is addicted to a drug, their body becomes reliant on the substance.
-Once the substance is no longer in the body, the user will go through an experience called withdrawal and detoxification.
+Once the substance is no longer in the body, the user will experience withdrawal and detoxification.

 The withdrawal and detoxification process from cocaine is quite intense.
-Withdrawal is the time when the body is no longer getting doses of the drug, and so the levels of the drug in the bloodstream begin to lower.
-Along with withdrawal comes the detox stage, where the body begins to flush out the drugs in the bloodstream which are considered toxins to the body.
-The detoxification process is a physical one and is similar to being violently ill.
+Withdrawal is when the body is no longer getting doses of the drug, so the levels of the drug in the bloodstream begin to lower.
+Along with withdrawal comes the detox stage, where the body begins to flush out the drugs in the bloodstream, which are considered toxins to the body.
+The detoxification process is physical and similar to being violently ill.

-With all that being said, please read on to find out more about how long cocaine lasts in the body, the side effects of cocaine usage, withdrawal symptoms of cocaine, detox symptoms of cocaine, and how to prepare yourself to go through withdrawal and detox to minimize the symptoms.
+With all that being said, please read on to learn more about how long cocaine lasts in the body, the side effects of cocaine usage, withdrawal symptoms of cocaine, detox symptoms of cocaine, and how to prepare yourself to go through withdrawal and detox to minimize the symptoms.

-Cocaine is a powder drug that is typically ingested intrinsically, which means snorting the powder up the nose.
+Cocaine is a powder drug typically ingested intrinsically, which means snorting the powder up the nose.
 However, there are other ways of ingesting cocaine as well.
-The different methods of consumption will give the high a different intensity and either increase or decrease the impact speed.
+The different consumption methods will give the high a different intensity and either increase or decrease the impact speed.

 If a person smokes cocaine, the effects are nearly immediate.
-Once the smoke from the cocaine is in the lungs, it is immediately transferred into the bloodstream where it travels to the brain within a few heartbeats.
-If a user injects cocaine dissolved in a liquid into their body (intravenous), the effects are almost immediate.
-Just like with smoking cocaine, the effects will hit after only a few heartbeats.
+Once the smoke from the cocaine is in the lungs, it is immediately transferred into the bloodstream, where it travels to the brain within a few heartbeats.
+Likewise, if a user injects cocaine dissolved in a liquid into their body (intravenous), the effects are almost immediate.
+Like smoking cocaine, the effects will hit after only a few heartbeats.

 Those who take cocaine orally will feel their effects in about 10 minutes.
 The most common method of ingesting cocaine is snorting, which takes about 3 to 5 minutes to kick in.

 Smoking cocaine will give the user a high for about 15 to 20 minutes.
 The high will be incredibly euphoric and intense and then quickly end.
-Injecting cocaine has a high of about 15 to 20 minutes as well, with a similar crash at the end.
+Injecting cocaine has a high of about 15 to 20 minutes, with a similar crash at the end.

 The effects of snorting cocaine will last anywhere from 45 minutes to an hour and a half.
 Cocaine that is consumed orally will last about an hour and a half.

 There are a variety of side effects of cocaine usage, no matter what the method of consumption is.
-Some of the side effects are short-term while some others are long-term or permanent.
+Some side effects are short-term, while others are long-term or permanent.

 - Sensory sensitivity (sensitive to touch, visuals, and sounds)